 Follow up consultations via Skype ~ £50 (30 mins) or £85 (one hour or two 30 min calls paid for at the same time)

-Assessment of tongue tie and division at the Saltdean, Brighton Clinic
+Assessment of tongue tie and tongue tie release at the Clinic Saltdean, Brighton

 Tongue tie assessment/division, including feeding support ~ £175